dmbarbour/glas/docs/GlasDesign.md

 ## Data Model

-Glas data is modeled as an immutable binary tree.
-Edges from each node are uniquely labeled in binary (i.e. 0 or 1).
-Operations on data return a new value.
-As an optimization, the tree is usually represented by a directed acyclic graph, reusing common subtrees.
+Glas data is modeled as immutable binary trees.
+Each node may have up to two edges, uniquely labeled 0 and 1, to subtrees.
+A naive representation is:

-Data is encoded in the tree structure.
-For example, we can directly encode algebraic products `(A * B)` and sums `(A + B)` using a single node that contains two or one edges respectively.
-Unit `()` is can be encoded by a leaf node.
-However, basic algebraic products and sums are awkward to extend or version.

-Glas systems favor labeled records and variants.
-Null-terminated UTF-8 text is encoded into a path through a tree, e.g. label 'path' uses bitstring `01110000 01100001 01110100 01101000 00000000`.
-The value follows the null terminator.
-The runtime can compactly encode non-branching path segments, thus a record becomes a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-A compiler could further optimize records, e.g. use a symbol table to share labels across records.
-Variants are single element records, and symbols can be viewed as variants with the unit value.

-A byte is encoded as a bitstring, i.e. a non-branching path encoding one bit per edge such as `00010111`.
-Glas has a few bitwise and unsigned arithmetic operators to work with bytes and bitstrings in general.
-Bitstrings are assumed to be reasonably short, often fixed-width.

-Binary data is logically encoded as a list of bytes.
-Glas uses lists for arbitrary size sequential structure.
-However, to avoid the awkward and awful performance scalability characteristics of linked lists, Glas systems often substitute a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation for lists.
+        type T = ((1+T) * (1+T))

+This supports algebraic products (both edges), sums (choice of one edge), and the unit value (no edges).
+However, Glas encourages use of labeled data structures instead of basic products and sums.
+Labels greatly improve extensibility and documentation of data.

+Glas can encode labels or symbols using 'bitstrings', which are long sequences of nodes with only one edge.
+For example, symbol 'path' is represented by the bitstring `01110000 01100001 01110100 01101000 00000000`, which simply encodes 'path' in UTF-8 with a null-terminator.
+For labeled products, aka records, the labels form a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), with the associated value following the null terminator.
+Labeled sums, aka variants, are essentially singleton records.
+To support this heavy use of labels, the representation of trees in Glas systems will usually compact bitstring sequences.

+Numbers are also encoded as bitstrings in msb to lsb order.
+Fixed-width numbers will literally be encoded as a bitstring of fixed width, e.g. `00010111` is an 8-bit representation of the number 23.
+There is no limit on the size of a number, nor for alignment to multiples of 8 bits, but performance of the implementation may degrade for large numbers.

+Pairs are mostly used for lists.
+Lists are simply modeled as `type List a = (a * List a) | 1`, and are widely used for modeling sequential structure in Glas systems.
+For example, binaries are modeled as lists of bytes.
+To improve performance working with lists, Glas systems are expected to replace the simplistic linked-list representation with a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.
 Finger tree lists support constant-time access to both ends and logarithmic inner manipulations.

+To control memory resources, Glas systems may offload large subtrees to content-addressed storage.
+I call this pattern *Stowage* (see below), and also has benefits for incremental computation and communication.

 *Note:* There is no built-in support for rational numbers, signed numbers, floating point numbers, complex numbers, matrix and vector math, and so on.
-However, it is feasible to extend Glas to support performance of more types via *Acceleration*.
+However, it is feasible to extend Glas systems to support performance of more types via *Acceleration*.

 ## Binary Extraction

-A subset of Glas modules will compute binary data.
-The Glas command-line tool shall provide modes to extract binary data to stdout or file.
-The binary data should represent an externally useful software artifact - e.g. pdf, music file, an executable, or a C program.
-For multi-file software artifacts, the binary could represent a tarball or zipfile.
+A subset of Glas modules may define binary outputs.
+Common representations include a list of bytes or a program that writes a stream of binary fragments (see *Streaming Binaries* below).
+The Glas command-line tool will provide modes to extract common representations of binary data to file or stdout.

+An extracted binary should represent an externally useful software artifact - e.g. pdf, music file, an executable, a meme image, or a JavaScript program.
+To represent multi-file software artifacts, the binary can represent a tarball or zipfile which can be extracted by another tool.

-For targeting of executables, I propose to define a central `system-info` module on `GLAS_PATH`.
-This module will describe the target architecture, OS, and other relevant details.
-The default target is the local system, but cross-compilation only requires a tweak to the path.
+Compilation in Glas is based on binary extraction: a 'compile' is essentially a module that specifies the executable.
+It is feasible to target binaries for specific machines by having the compiler depend on a `target` module, which might specify the local machine or be overridden in `GLAS_PATH` for cross-compilation.

-Responsibility for generating a useful binary is shifted into the module system.
-A useful consequence is that computed binaries are accessible within the module system.
-This supports composition of binaries (e.g. into a tarball) and automated testing over binaries without leaving the Glas module system.
+An intriguing consequence is that compiled binaries remain accessible within the module system for further composition or automated testing.

 ## Glas Programs